fmerian/awesome-developer-first-channels/templates/product-hunt-launch-kit.md

 This file includes the required inputs to submit a new product on Product Hunt.

+## how to use this file

+1. Download or copy the raw file
+2. Import or paste it to your fav tool (Notion, Google Docs...)
+3. Fill out the required inputs.
+All set!

 # contents

 - [link to the product](#link-to-the-product)